We’ve all seen it at our workplace, many of us are even guilty of it - the dreaded blanket email to your coworkers asking for a favor.

 If you had an entire network of supporters (friends of the company, investors, customers, fans) you’d be able to 10x your referral stream and motivate people outside your company to connect you with their talented friends.

-So, next time you’re about to hit “send” to spike your referral pipeline, press pause.
-Could these tips from marketing help you improve engagement, conversions and drive more referrals for your team?
+So, next time you’re about to hit “send” on that employee referral email to spike your referral pipeline, press pause.
+These tips from marketing help you improve employee engagement, conversions and drive more referrals for your team.

 At Drafted, we believe that your company network is your single biggest competitive advantage when it comes to hiring.
 Our mission is to make it easy for you to leverage your network in the hiring process to find the best candidates.
 Your network is already powerful, it’s just too much work to make it a priority over the day-to-day of recruiting.
 Companies that use Drafted see their employee referral numbers go up by 2x, their time to hire drop by 30% and their overall hiring efficiency increase significantly within just a few months.